RCMI and NATO Council of Canada Joint Roundtable April 24: 'Russian Intelligence After Snowden' with Edward Lucas

 SITREP is the journal of analysis and opinion of the RCMI.
 It appears six times a year and is a digest of current Canadian and international thinking on strategic and international affairs.
 We are happy to receive and review all submissions.

-Click here to download the current issue of SITREP (November-December 2013) in PDF format.
+Click here to download the current issue of SITREP (March-April 2014) in PDF format.

 FULL FALL 2013 SEASON podcasts of RCMI events